ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ### Reducing Storage Requirements

-In general, the Aggregators are required to keep state for tasks and all valid reports for as long as collect requests can be made for them.
-In particular, Aggregators must store a batch as long as the batch has not been queried more than `max_batch_query_count` times.
-However, it is not always necessary to store the reports themselves.
-For schemes like Prio3 {{!VDAF}} in which reports are verified only once, each Aggregator only needs to store its aggregate share for each possible batch interval, along with the number of times the aggregate share was used in a batch.
-This is due to the requirement that the batch interval respect the boundaries defined by the DAP parameters.
+In general, the Aggregators are required to keep state for tasks and all valid reports for as long as collection requests can be made for them.
+However, it is not necessary to store the complete reports.
+Each Aggregator only needs to store an aggregate share for each possible batch interval (for time-interval) or batch ID (for fixed-size), along with a flag indicating whether the aggregate share has been collected.
+This is due to the requirement that in the time-interval case, the batch interval respect the boundaries defined by the DAP parameters;
+and that in fixed-size case, a batch is determined entirely by a batch ID.
 (See
 {{batch-validation}}.)

 However, Aggregators are also required to implement several per-report checks